 Periods, people, cultures, and categories

 The various modes appeared at different times; but none of them entirely displaced previous ones.
-Each arose among some leading-edge group, spread as understanding of its solutions became widespread, and gradually became less influential as its own problems became obvious and the next mode replaced it.
+Each arose among some leading-edge group, spread as its solutions became widely understood, and diminished gradually as its own problems became obvious and the next mode mostly replaced it.